analysis-tools-dev/static-analysis/README.md

 - [cpp-linter-action](https://cpp-linter.github.io/cpp-linter-action/) — A Github Action for linting C/C++ code integrating clang-tidy and clang-format to collect feedback provided in the form of thread comments and/or annotations.

-- [cqc](https://github.com/xcatliu/cqc) :warning: — Check your code quality for js, jsx, vue, css, less, scss, sass and styl files.
+- [cqc](https://github.com/xcatliu/cqc) — Check your code quality for js, jsx, vue, css, less, scss, sass and styl files.

 - [DeepCode](https://www.deepcode.ai) :warning: :copyright: — DeepCode was acquired by Snyk is now Snyk Code.